deepikamettu/cs5293sp22-project3/README.md

 - Decision Tree Classifier is the best model (with high accuracy) used for prediction.

 **Possible Bugs:**
-- Pridiction might npt be accurate.
+- Prediction might not be accurate.

 ***References:***